Planning the Fit Out of a New Kitchen

 Materials

 At the very early stages of kitchen planning, there will be design ideas on which you will not compromise.
 For kitchens, this often comes down to your choice of materials.
 Perhaps there is a very specific marble or granite that you have set your heart on.
 Check whether there is an unusual lead time on these materials.
-Remember that these stone slabs are naturally mined and so you need to ensure that they are ordered in time to be shipped and cut by your supplier.
+Remember that these stone slabs are naturally mined, so you need to ensure that they are ordered in time to be shipped and cut by your supplier.
 Take advice from your supplier to ensure that you don’t experience unnecessary delays to your refit timescales.

 Suppliers

-When it comes to suppliers, then, do your research.
+When it comes to suppliers, then do your research.
 Select contractors and suppliers on reputation rather than price.
-Personal recommendations are great, but take a look at testimonials too.
+Personal recommendations are great, but take a look at testimonials, too.
 Request comparative quotes, and most importantly, communicate.
 The more open the lines of communication between you and your contractors and suppliers, the less likely you are to experience misunderstandings which cause time delays.

-So when you ask how long does it take to fit a kitchen, the answer is really down to you!
+So when you ask how long does it take to fit a kitchen, the answer is down to you!
 Here at Zenstone, we use our experience with kitchens of all shapes and sizes to plan successful and timely installations of stone worktops.

 Share this post